apache/parquet-site/content/en/blog/features/alp_encoding.md

-ALP brings fast, parallelizable decoding and practical random access to floating-point data, in a standard form that any Parquet implementation can read.
+ALP brings fast, parallelizable decoding and practical random access to floating-point data, in a standard form that any Parquet implementation can read after adding support for the encoding.
 Its addition is one more example of Apache Parquet evolving to meet the needs of modern data systems.

 As with all additions to Parquet, this was a community endeavor with contributions from many individuals and vendors working together to agree on